Industrial Valves Market Size and Share

 Industrial Valves Market Analysis by Mordor Intelligence

-The industrial valves market is currently valued at USD 74.34 billion in 2025 and is projected to advance to USD 92.53 billion by 2030, reflecting a 4.52% CAGR through the forecast period.
+The Industrial Valves Market size is estimated at USD 74.34 billion in 2025, and is expected to reach USD 92.53 billion by 2030, at a CAGR of 4.52% during the forecast period (2025-2030).
 This steady expansion is underpinned by simultaneous growth in hydrogen, LNG, and desalination infrastructure, alongside cyclical recovery in offshore oil and gas spending.
 Rising investments in predictive maintenance and stricter fugitive-emission rules are accelerating replacement cycles, while supply-chain bottlenecks for nickel-based alloys are forcing material substitutions.
-Competitive intensity is increasing because tier-one suppliers are racing to certify valves for hydrogen service and to integrate digital diagnostics, and these dynamics together keep the industrial valves market resilient during the energy transition.
+Competitive intensity is increasing because tier-one suppliers are racing to certify valves for hydrogen service and to integrate digital diagnostics, and these dynamics together keep the industrial valves industry resilient during the energy transition.

 Key Report Takeaways